A Gift from a Flower to a Garden: Album cover and artwork

 A Gift From a Flower to a Garden appeared in an elaborate box set package which included both discs, along with a series of 12 A4 sheets of special coloured paper with drawings by friends Mick Taylor and Sheena McCall illustrating the lyrics to the songs on the children's record.
 When Donovan presented the package to Clive Davis, he was told it was far too expensive, usually reserved only for classical records, and would only allow it if Donovan paid for the extra costs of the package himself.

 The front cover photo design of the album features a Pre-Raphaelite style infrared photograph (requiring seven colour separations for printing, instead of the usual four) of Donovan posing by the cliffs of Cornwall in a full robe and makeup, holding flowers in one hand and peacock feathers in another.
 On the inside of the box was another infrared picture of the artist in a boat on the moat in front of Bodiam Castle.
 The back cover photo was taken in Los Angeles during Donovan's initiation into Transcendental Meditation, and depicted Donovan visiting with Maharishi Mahesh Yogi.
 All three of the album package photographs were taken by Karl Ferris, who was his and Jimi Hendrix's personal photographer and was also initiated into TM on the same day.

 Release

 Clive Davis would not allow the full double album package to be released unless it was also split into two separate records, Wear Your Love Like Heaven and For Little Ones, for simultaneous release by Epic Records in the United States.
 Meanwhile, the double album set was released in the US (Epic Records L2N 6071 (monaural) / B2N 171 (stereo)) in December 1967 and in the UK ((Pye Records NPL 20000 (monaural) / NSPL 20000 (stereo)) on April 16, 1968.
-While Wear Your Love Like Heaven could only chart at number 60 on the Billboard 200 and For Little Ones struggled to reach number 185, A Gift From a Flower to a Garden spent 22 weeks on the US Billboard 200, peaking at number 19, while peaking at number 13 during a 14-week stay on the UK charts.
+While Wear Your Love Like Heaven could only chart at number 60 on the Billboard 200 and For Little Ones struggled to reach number 185, A Gift From a Flower to a Garden spent 22 weeks on the US Billboard 200, peaking at number 19, while peaking at number 13 during a 14-week stay on the UK chart.